tsdev/spinw/docs/pages/spinw/spinw.cache.md

 ---
-{title: spinw.cache( ), summary: 'Stores the cache, it should be only used to check
+{title: spinw.cache property, link: spinw.cache, summary: stores temporary values,
-    consistency of the code.', keywords: sample, sidebar: sw_sidebar, permalink: spinw_cache.html,
+  keywords: sample, sidebar: sw_sidebar, permalink: spinw_cache.html, folder: spinw,
-  folder: spinw, mathjax: 'true'}
+  mathjax: 'true'}

 ---

-The stored values should not be changed by the user in any case!
+This property should be only used to check consistency of the code.

+{% include warning.html content="Changing these values is strongly
+discouraged as it can break the code!" %}

-Sub fields are:
+### Sub fields

+`matom`
-  matom   data on the magnetic unit cell symop   data on the generated symmetry operators per bond
+: Generated data of the magnetic unit cell.

+`symop`
+: Generated symmetry operators for each bond.